-Diversification between the internal model and the standard formula components of the Solvency II PIM are calculated using Integration Technique 3 ("IT3") in accordance with Solvency II regulation.
-IT3 describes how an implied linear correlation coefficient between the internal model and standard formula components is calculated.
-This correlation coefficient is subsequently used to calculate the total Solvency II PIM SCR using a square root formula.
+Diversification between the internal model and the Standard Formula components of the Solvency II PIM are calculated using Integration Technique 3 (IT3) in accordance with Solvency II regulation.
+IT3 describes how an implied linear correlation coefficient between the internal model and Standard Formula components is calculated.
+This correlation coefficient is then used to calculate the total Solvency II PIM SCR using a square root formula.